scotthesterberg/JFrog-Cloud-Installers/Ansible/collection/README.md

 * db_password: The database password to configure. "xray"

 ## Example Inventory and Playbooks
-Example playbooks are located in the [example-playbooks](example-playbooks) directory.
+Example playbooks are located in the [project](../project) directory.
 This directory contains several example inventory and plaaybooks for different Artifactory, HA and Xray architectures.

 ## Executing a Playbook
 ```